Aleš Brichta: Biography

 Apart from playing with a number of different groups and projects over the years, Brichta has also led a solo career, releasing seven studio albums between 1994 and 2014.

 Personal life

 Brichta has two children from his first marriage, a son, Aleš Jr., and daughter Michaela.
 On 16 June 2016, he married for the second time, wedding his 33-year-old Polish partner Joanna.

 Brichta has spoken at far-right Freedom and Direct Democracy party rallies.

 On 1 July 2015, he took part in a march against immigration and refugee quotas, calling for a departure from the EU.

 Trivia

-Aleš Brichta is related to Russian war painter Vasily Vereshchagin (1842–1904), whose painting The Apotheosis of War is used on the cover of the 1999 Arakain album Farao.
+Brichta is related to Russian war painter Vasily Vereshchagin (1842–1904), whose painting The Apotheosis of War is used on the cover of the 1999 Arakain album Farao.